• HOME

 • Most of us co-mediate from home, via online.

-• We also offer optional in-person co-mediation opportunities at the Edmund D. Edelman Children's Courthouse in Monterey Park and the Alfred J. McCourtney Juvenile Justice Center in the Antelope Valley.
+• We also offer in-person co-mediation opportunities at the Edmund D. Edelman Children's Courthouse in Monterey Park and the Alfred J. McCourtney Juvenile Justice Center in the Antelope Valley.

 How

-• Thanks to our close, 11-year relationship with the Court, parents are ordered to mediation (but they can't be ordered to agree).
+• Thanks to our 11-year relationship with the Court, parents are ordered to mediation (but they can't be ordered to agree).

 WHAT IT TAKES TO JOIN THIS EXCEPTIONAL PANEL OF MEDIATORS

-1. One day per week (8:00AM to 3:30PM*) for one year; and
+One day per week the first year; and flexibility the second year.

 Skills